localvoid/ivi/README.md

 Google Mail: ~0.25
 ```

-There also no strict requirements how to handle user interactions, almost all libraries are attaching event handlers to
+There also no strict requirements how to handle user interactions, some libraries are attaching event handlers to
-DOM nodes and some implementations are using event delegation technique to reduce number of event handlers to 2 per
+DOM nodes and some implementations are using event delegation technique to reduce number of event handlers to 1 per
-8000-80000 DOM Elements (0.00025 - 0.000025).
+8000-80000 DOM Elements (0.000125 - 0.0000125).

-Libraries like React and ivi are using synthetic events with a custom event dispatcher, so behind the scenes they are
+Libraries like React and ivi are using synthetic events with custom event dispatcher, so behind the scenes they are
 registering one native event handler per each event type, but it is an internal implementation detail and the key
 difference between event delegation and synthetic events is that synthetic events doesn't break component encapsulation,
 components aren't leaking any information about their DOM structure.

-Synthetic events is a design decision that was made to improve performance of real applications by sacrificing
-performance of some other use cases.
-But when library is able to demonstrate good numbers in benchmarks only by breaking
-encapsulation guarantees with event delegation, is it even worth to consider such libraries for complex applications.

 #### Data Bindings per DOM Element